Grant25/Udacity_DataScience_Project2/README.md

 With thanks to Udacity for providing the templates and code structure for run.py, process.py and train_classifier.py Thanks also to Figure Eight who provided messages.csv and categories.csv via Udacity

-Code to create the classification report was modified from the eacmple provided within the Sklearn documentation [here](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)
+Code to create the classification report was modified from the example provided within the Sklearn documentation [here](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)

+The method to create a pickle file of a classifier was taken from the following website, [here](https://pythonprogramming.net/pickle-classifier-save-nltk-tutorial/)